-It was at this glorious time the Bodhisatta was conceived.
+It was at this glorious time that the Bodhisatta was conceived.
 Shortly before the queen gave birth, the king died.
 Not wanting the elephant to be upset, nobody told him.
 Soon after, a neighboring king took advantage of the disarray and besieged the city.
-A message was sent telling the invading king that if their own queen’s baby was a girl, they would surrender, and if it was a boy they would fight.
+A message was sent telling the invading king that if their own queen’s baby was a girl, they would surrender, and if it was a boy, they would fight.
 The king agreed to their request to wait a week before attacking.
 Seven days later, the Bodhisatta was born and the battle began.
 The city’s defenders fought hard, but without a leader they did not fare well.
 The royal advisors told the queen that defeat seemed inevitable and suggested they tell the elephant about the current situation.

-The queen agreed and she took the baby Bodhisatta along with her when she and the men of the royal court went to the elephant’s stable.
+The queen agreed, and she took the baby Bodhisatta along with her when she and the men of the royal court went to the elephant’s stable.
 There she laid the Bodhisatta at his feet and told him about the king’s death, his son’s birth, and the kingdom’s looming defeat, ending with, “Either kill the boy yourself, or win the kingdom back for him!”
 The elephant, moaning with grief, picked up the Bodhisatta with his trunk, raised him over his head, laid him in the queen’s arms, and vowed victory.

 In the Lifetime of the Buddha